ltns35/go-vat/README.md

 # Go VAT

-Check the validity of the format of a VAT number, list of taxes for each country.
+Check the validity of a VAT number without any HTTP request.

 This go library is based on the original [jsVAT](https://github.com/se-panfilov/jsvat) for JS/TS.

-For the moment the library is underdevelopment, but it will implement the VAT validation for all the supported countries by jsVAT and many more.

-## How to use

-**UNDERDEVELOPMENT DUE TO POSSIBLE BREAKING CHANGES**

 ## Features

 - [x] Check the validity of VAT numbers.
 - [ ] Retrieve the list of available taxes for each country.
+- [x] Extendable with custom countries/rules
+- [x] Offline

+## How to use

+**UNDERDEVELOPMENT DUE TO POSSIBLE BREAKING CHANGES**

 ## Supported countries